Summoner-Network/starter-template/README.md

 ## 🧠 VSCode Integration

-To ensure VSCode recognizes the Summoner Protocol dependency and your virtual environment:
+To ensure VSCode recognizes the Summoner core dependency and your virtual environment:

 1. Open the Command Palette: `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS)
 2. Run: `Python: Select Interpreter`